Necrom4/convy.nvim/README.md

 ## How It Works

-1. **Input Detection**: The plugin detects whether you're using visual selection or word under cursor
+1. **Input Detection**: The plugin automatically detects whether you're in visual mode or should use the word under cursor
 2. **Type Detection**: If `auto` is used, it intelligently detects the input format
 3. **Conversion**: Converts the input to the desired output format
 4. **Replacement**: Replaces the text in the buffer with the converted result
+5. **Interactive UI**: When called without arguments, opens a floating window for easy type selection

 ## Roadmap

-- [ ] Interactive UI for selecting input/output types
+- [x] Interactive UI for selecting input/output types
+- [x] Tab completion for conversion types
 - [ ] Support for more formats (RGB colors, Unicode, URL encoding, etc.)
 - [ ] Batch conversion of multiple selections
 - [ ] Conversion history
 - [ ] Custom user-defined converters
+- [ ] Telescope.nvim integration

 ## Contributing